learn-co-curriculum/staff-onboarding-welcome/README.md

   - "Welcome", "Tasks", and "Reading" are **units**. **Units** contain **lessons**; a lesson is what you're currently reading.
 - When you finish a lesson, click the "I'm Done" button in the right-hand column, and then click "Next Lesson".

-If you have ay questions, ask Mike Linshi!
+If you have any questions, ask Mike Linshi!

+One last thing - in case it takes you a while to get to the section on the various codes around 11 Broadway, the bathroom codes are 11215 (men's room) and 11260 (women's room).

+Happy Learning!